CarlosdeBunes/Milestone2Nicolas/README.md

 ### Code

--   [JS](https://en.wikipedia.org/wiki/JavaScript): JS has been used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [JS](https://en.wikipedia.org/wiki/JavaScript): JS has been used throughout the project mainly to make site responsive.

 ### Content